kelvinutp/prof.Vanessa/monitor_Icharger/readme.md

 #### [monitor GUI.py](./monitor%20GUI.py)
 Reads the data directly from the com port and saves it into a CSV file in the local computer for the desired folder path and local postgreDB (if credential are provided).
+This program generates two(2) screen

+**First screen: Input screen**
+The user inputs the following information
+1. Selects the COM port from which to read the data from the icharger
+2. Battery number
+3. Battery nominal capacity
+4. Battery starting cycle number
+5. Path to folder to which save the data
+6. (optional)txt file with the postgreDB credentials

+**Second Screen: Status screen**

+Show a terminal like screen that prints the read information from the COM port

 # Extracting data from postgreDB to a file format
 ## if using docker container